EliasOenal/etools/README.md

 with the notable exception of using memory barriers if selected.
 Alternatively multi-threading can on some architectures be enabled using the volatile keyword, though this leaves the scope of the C standard.
 It comes with a suite of tests and has been used in several commercial products.

+#### emutex
+It implements a basic mutex that allows for blocking (spinlock) and non-blocking operation.
+Yield functionality, if available, (e.g. of an RTOS) can be integrated easily.
+Since emutex only relies on standard C (2011) it is fully portable and works on all supported platforms.